ifwe/bruce/README.md

 # Bruce

-Bruce is a producer daemon for [Apache Kafka](http://kafka.apache.org), a high throughput publish/subscribe messaging system implemented as a distributed commit log.
+Bruce is a producer daemon for [Apache Kafka](http://kafka.apache.org).
 Bruce simplifies clients that send messages to Kafka, freeing them from the complexity of direct interaction with the Kafka cluster.
 Specifically, it handles the details of:

 * Routing messages to the proper brokers, and spreading the load evenly across multiple partitions for a given topic